 During those darker periods, our confidence tends to hit rock bottom.
 We hesitate and doubt ourselves.
 We forget who we are and what we're supposed to be doing, and every single aspect of our life and business is affected.

-This happened to me last year.
-A few major things occurred personally and professionally, and my confidence crumbled.
+It happened to me last year.
+A few significant things occurred personally and professionally, and my confidence crumbled.
 There was a moment when I thought I'd never get it back.
 But with a little perseverance and some helpful tricks, I've managed to recover.

 If you're currently suffering, don't sweat it.
 These challenging moments can be positive.
 In the face of adversity, we learn more about ourselves.
 Discover our strengths.
 And our weaknesses.
 And, when we start to recover, we take those lessons and apply them to our life and work, improving ourselves and our ventures.

 To help you get back your va-va-voom, allow me to share some tips on building confidence.
 The following tips have also helped me.
 (Thank you to those who supported me through 2018 – you know who you are.)

 Why is this my first tip?
 Because I've done it and it has transformed my life.
 Yep.
 Just by not drinking alcohol, I've significantly improved my mental wellbeing, and the knock-on effect is that my self-esteem has improved and my confidence has sky-rocketed.
 (I might well drink again in future, but for now, I'm taking a break.)